yk-liu/PointingToTheMoon/README.md

 Please read [this link](https://yk-liu.github.io/jekyll/Jekyll-Build.html#what-should-i-modify).

-I **strongly** recommand that you use the other [repo](https://github.com/yk-liu/PointingToTheMoon) I specially prepared for you!
-It has all the features that this webiste has and has no personal information of me.
+I **strongly** recommand that you use this repo that I specially prepared for you!
+It has all the features that my personal webiste has and has no personal information of me.
 You can fork that repo or leave a star if you like.

 However, you can still use this repo for some fine-tuning or hackering.
 But please at least use the "theme-for-fork" branch rather than the master branch.